 - Seasoning: Similarly, you can use another seasoning.
 For example, ranch or Catalina seasoning can be used instead.

-- Veggies: Brussel sprouts, green beans, black beans, black or green olives, sliced avocado are a great addition as well.
+- Veggies: Brussel sprouts, green beans, black beans, black or green olives, green peppers, sliced avocado are a great addition as well.

 - Add Doritos: Another great mix-in would be some crushed Doritos.

 - Spicy: For a spicier kick, add some chopped jalapenos or chilis.
 If you want to go the extra mile, mix in a can of diced green chiles.
 Also, if you like your dishes really spice, chop one chipotle in adobo sauce and use a few tablespoons of the sauce into the dressing.

 - Meat: Instead of ground beef you can use ground chicken, steak cubes, turkey, or lamb.

 - Cheese: Everything is better with cheese and this recipe is no exception.
 We recommend using Colby Jack cheese or cheddar cheese.
 Other options are to use Mexican blend cheese or queso fresco.